 Learn more about how to control what you see in your activities feed.

 You can only access the Teams section from a browser on your computer or laptop, or from the TritonWear app on a tablet.
 You may access a single team on mobile by setting it as your default home view in your settings.
 For more on what you can see using different devices, check out this infographic.

 The TritonWear Navigation bar consists of 4 different tabs: Activities, Readiness, Focus, and Intensity.

 The default home page you see when you open the TritonWear app is your Activities Feed.

 Once you have completed your workout, the app will prompt you to enter your RPE.
-The rating of perceived exertion in simple terms means ''on a scale from 1-10 how much do you hate your coach after that practice?''
-It's a love-hate relationship, after all.
+The rating of perceived exertion in simple terms means ''on a scale from 1-10 how hard was practice and how much do you hate your coach for it''?
+It's a love-hate relationship after all.

 The Triton Score displayed after each workout is a simple score that ranks your performance to show you how well you are training.
 It tracks your training load (Readiness), swimming efficiency (Focus) and your effort ( Intensity) for each practice.
 Yes, you heard right, no more slacking on those walls.

 To dive deeper into the Activity Details, click on any of your recorded activities.
 Your Activity Details will then show you the workout build-out organized by Set, Rep, and Lap.
 From there, you can select your six favourite metrics and track your performance for each metric.